SAMISsw/Pixel/README.md

 ![Swift 5.1](https://img.shields.io/badge/Swift-5.1-orange.svg)
 [![SPM](https://img.shields.io/badge/spm-compatible-brightgreen.svg?style=flat)](https://github.com/apple/swift-package-manager)

-A description of this package.
+The Pixel is a package to style your refreshable in Swift or SwiftUI

 ## Author

-AUTHOR_NAME, AUTHOR_EMAIL
+Samuel Campos de Andrade

 ## License

-MyLibrary is available under the MIT license.
+Pixel (PixelKit) is available under the MIT license.
 See the LICENSE file for more info.